wp-plugins/flyzoo/readme.txt

 All the most important insights are available at a glance:

 * Current visited page and page views
-* Keywords and Campaign data (UTM source, medium, search terms...)
+* Keywords and Campaign data (utm source, campaign, medium, search terms...)
 * Referrer
 * Returning visitor